-The Bunker with The Lotus Eaters (Rrose and Lucy), Job Jobse, Roxymore, Mike Servito, Antenes, Derek Plaslaiko at Good Room
+The Bunker with Lotus Eater (Rrose and Lucy), Job Jobse, Roxymore, Mike Servito, Antenes, Derek Plaslaiko at Good Room

-The Bunker with The Lotus Eaters (Rrose and Lucy), Job Jobse, Roxymore, Mike Servito, Antenes, Derek Plaslaiko at Good Room 98 Meserole Avenue 21+, 10p-6a
+The Bunker with Lotus Eater (Rrose and Lucy), Job Jobse, Roxymore, Mike Servito, Antenes, Derek Plaslaiko at Good Room 98 Meserole Avenue 21+, 10p-6a

 It’s no easy task describing the sound of rRoxymore’s DJ sets, live performances and productions – her intricate rhythms and playful use of melody point toward reference points well beyond straight house and techno, and her records for the UK label Don’t Be Afraid have been among the imprint’s most adventurous and difficult to pin down.
 All of this has made her a DJ to watch in her adopted home of Berlin, where she’s collaborated with the likes of Oni Ayhun, Planningtorock and the Room 4 Resistance collective for parties and productions.
 SSOUNDCLOUD